RouaSmisem02/FluentORM/LazurdIT.FluentOrm/assets/README.md

 - Fix: Fixed an issue with DB types conversion.
 - Fix: Fixed an issue pagination.
 - Fix: Fixed an issue with table name in Oracle DB.
-- Add: Added `WithConnection` method to the IFluentRepository allow the user to specify the connection.
+- Feature: Added `WithConnection` method to the IFluentRepository allow the user to specify the connection.
 - Enhancement: Added extra 54 test-cases to ensure more stability.

 # 1.2.0